CodeGreen-Labs/climate-dash/README.md

 $ npm run package-mac
 ```

-## Technologies Used

-- React
-- Electron
-- Redux Toolkit
-- Vite
-- TypeScript

 ## Scripts

+Below is a list of available scripts you can use in this project with `npm run`:

-- dev: Run the Vite development server.
+- `dev`: Run the Vite development server.
-- build: Build the project using TypeScript and Vite.
+- `build`: Build the project using TypeScript and Vite.
-- test: Run tests using Vitest.
+- `test`: Run tests using Vitest.
-- package: Package the Electron app.
+- `package`: Package the Electron app.
-- package-all: Package the Electron app for all platforms.
+- `package-all`: Package the Electron app for all platforms.
-- package-mac: Package the Electron app for macOS.
+- `package-mac`: Package the Electron app for macOS.
-- package-win: Package the Electron app for Windows.
+- `package-win`: Package the Electron app for Windows.
-- prerelease: Create a pre-release version and push tags.
+- `prerelease`: Create a pre-release version and push tags.
-- release: Create a patch release and push tags.
+- `release`: Create a patch release and push tags.
-- eslint: Run ESLint for code linting.
+- `eslint`: Run ESLint for code linting.
-- prepare: Run Vite Node to prepare the project.
+- `prepare`: Run Vite Node to prepare the project.

 ## Contributing